quietlean/Ableton-Live-Sort/README.md

 To actually run the application you need to install **Python3** (it's not to complicated).
 You can download it via this link: [Python](https://www.python.org/downloads/) or install it with Homebrew via: `brew install python@3.12`.

 When you installed Python3 you can just click the **exec File (Ableton_Live_Sort)** which will run the python code.
-You can create an alias and put it on your desktop so you can open the app real quick. ⚡️😼 I also included a lil graphic I made.
-Feel free to use it as the icon for the Alias!
+You can create an alias and put it on your desktop so you can open the app real quick. ⚡️😼 I also included two lil graphics I made.
+Feel free to use them as the icon for the Alias!

 If you want to run the code from the terminal for whatever reason, you have to open a terminal at the folder (the folder in which the code is) and run `python3 abl_sort_main.py`.